Approved by the Good Energy Group PLC Board on 19 March 2024

 • actively assess risks related to modern slavery as part of the approval process for all new or renewed relationships with delivery partners, suppliers and strategic affiliates.

-In 2021 we implemented a supplier sustainability monitoring platform to give us the ability to:
+We operate a supplier sustainability monitoring platform to give us the ability to:

 • consider the alignment of suppliers with our purpose and values;